zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

     ![Screenshot validate order](./14.png)

-## Deploy the Python app with the Dapr sidecar
+## Deploy the Python application with the Dapr sidecar

 This is a basic [Python app](https://github.com/dapr/quickstarts/tree/master/tutorials/hello-world) that posts JSON messages to localhost:3500, which is the default listening port for Dapr.
 You can invoke the Node.js application's neworder endpoint by posting to v1.0/invoke/nodeapp/method/neworder.
 The message contains some data with an orderId that increments once per second.